 Another perk to this cat food is that it contains guaranteed live probiotics to aid in gut health.
 It also has tons of healthy vitamins, minerals, and fatty acids to give your cat the nutrition they need.
 It’s also quite a low-calorie meal for Taste of the Wild, so it works well for indoor cats.

-If your kitty is partial to a wet food diet, the Instinct Original Grain-Free Pate Wet Canned Cat Food.
+If your kitty is partial to a wet food diet and you’re looking for a cat food that helps with shedding, the Instinct Original Grain-Free Pate Wet Canned Cat Food.
 It has no irritating grains, is soft to chew, and has all of the ingredients that help your cat thrive.
 It contains real meat, vegetables, and savory broth to stimulate taste buds.

 Cage-free chicken is the first ingredient, providing wholesome chunks of delicious meat to gnaw on.
 Each can contains 193 calories per serving.
 It’s made up of 10% crude protein, 7.5% crude fat, 3% crude fiber, and 78% moisture.